- To The Reader

 The rueful rimes: remember how the Wind

-Did calmly blow: and made me leave behind
+Did calmly blow: and made me leave

 Some leaves thereof: whiles I sat reading still,